Review of Barca Nostra by Christoph Büchel at the Venice Biennale by Atoll Blogspot https://t.co/l3wnnb0UcZ

 Atoll Blog article uploaded 7th May 2019 on the ‘Barca Nostra‘ installation by artist Christoph Büchel as part of the Venice Art Biennale.
 Click on link or above image to open.

 The Swiss-Icelandic artist Christoph Büchel is exhibiting this year at La Biennale di Venezia, four years after presenting there previously with his ultimately short-lived and highly controversial mosque installation.
 This year in the Lagoon City, as part of the 58th International Art Exhibition running from 11 May to 24 November, his installation can be seen at the Arsenale of Venice in the separate show entitled May You Live in Interesting Times.
 Here, Büchel is again courting controversy, but this time linked to a very real and recent human tragedy of truly Shakespearean proportion.
 As part of that show organised by the artistic director Ralph Rugoff, he is exhibiting the actual salvaged wreck of the fishing vessel now being called Barca Nostra (Our Ship).
-This had foundered in the Mediterranean between Libya and the Italian island of Lampedusa with huge loss of life on 18 April 2015, and at the height of the European refugee and migrant crisis.
-With an estimate of anywhere between 700 to 1100 on board, and drawn from a reported 20 nationalities, only 28 were to survive after the boat collided with a Portuguese freighter ironically called to its aid.
+This had foundered in the Mediterranean between Libya and the Italian island of Lampedusa with huge loss of life on 18 April 2015, and at the height of the European migrant crisis.
+With an estimate of anywhere between 700 to 1100 refugees on board, and drawn from a reported 20 nationalities, only 28 were to survive after the boat collided with a Portuguese freighter ironically called to its aid.
 It quickly capsized and sank in 370 metres of water.

 In June 2016 at a cost of €9.5m, the Italian government first salvaged the wreck, along with the hundreds of bodies still trapped inside its sunken coffin.
 The hull was then transported to a NATO base in Melilli, Sicily, where after the careful removal and attempts at identification of the dead inside, it was handed over and entrusted to the local commune (municipality) of Augusta.